life-itself/tao/glossary/README.md

 ## Religion

-Religion is a collection of beliefs and practices that honor [spirituality](#Spirituality].
+Religion is a collection of beliefs and practices that honor [spirituality](#Spirituality).

 ## Spirituality